 There are some exceptions.
 For example, options on stock index futures typically have longer trading hours than regular stock futures.

 Stock futures traded on CME ClearPort typically open at 6:00 p.m.
-EST Sunday and close at Friday 6:45 p.m.
-EST, with a daily settlement period break from 6:45 p.m. to 7:00 p.m.
-EST Monday to Thursday.
+EST Sunday and close at 6:45 p.m.
+EST Friday, with a daily settlement period break from 6:45 p.m. to 7:00 p.m.
+EST Monday through Thursday.

 When do stock futures open on Sunday?